ydauxais/TATTC/README.md

 The `topics` argument is for the file listing the different topics to use it corresponds to the ACM and Europa topic files or our generated topics that are in the `data` folder.
 The output will generate two files, one with the suffix `_subsumption.pickle` containing the `Subsumption` object and one with the suffix `_vectorizer.pickle` containing the `CountVectorizer` used to process the abstracts.

-To use the evaluation notebooks, you can simplify the `Subsumption` object into its subobjects using the [knowledge/simplify_pickles.ipynb](knowledge/simplify_pickles.ipynb).
+After that you can use the rest of the [s2orc_preprocess notebook](preprocess/s2orc_preprocess.ipynb) to generate the rest of the matrices.

+### Evaluation

+TBW